 VITAMIN NATURE RESEARCH PROJECT / JANUARY 2018

-In January 2018 we collaborated with leading London property developer EcoWorld Ballymore on a research project at its flagship Wardian London development in Canary Wharf, aiming to explore the impact of green urban living on personal wellbeing.
+In January 2018 we collaborated with leading London property developer EcoWorld Ballymore on a research project at its flagship Wardian London development in Canary Wharf to explore the impact of indoor environments maximized for Vitamin Nature on psychological wellbeing.

 We used a waterfront greenhouse full of air purifying plants, an abundance of natural light, wellness lighting for the dark winter afternoons, pine forest aromatherapy, mindfulness games, biofit's acoustic music and nature sound playlists, as well as a de-humidifier to boost air quality and improve thermal comfort.